-7.2.7 Disturbance to the grazing land
+7.3.1 Disturbance to the grazing land

-The EPL is overlying communal farms with livestock, and wildlife occurring in the area.
-Exploration activities such as site clearing, trenching, and drilling can lead to the disturbance of grazing land.
-This will potentially affect the available grazing land to' wildlife and livestock, and since the wildlife and livestock greatly depend on the little available flora, their livelihood will be impacted.
+The EPL is an overlying commercial use, with livestock and wildlife present in the area.
+Exploration activities such as site clearing, trenching, and drilling can disturb grazing land.
+This could affect the grazing land available to wildlife, and since wildlife depends on the little available flora, their livelihoods will be affected.

-The effect of exploration work on the land (when done over a wider spatial extent), if not mitigated, may hinder grazing areas.
-Under the status quo, the impact can consider to be of a medium significance rating.
-With the implementation of appropriate mitigation measures, the rating will be reduced to a lower significance.
-The impact is assessed in Table 10 below.
+The effect of exploration work on the land (when conducted over a wider spatial extent) may, if not mitigated, hinder grazing areas.
+Under the status quo, the impact can be considered to be of a medium. significance rating.
+With the implementation of appropriate mitigation measures, the rating will be reduced in significance.
+The impact is assessed in Table 11 below.

-Table 10: Assessment of impacts of exploration on grazing land
+Table 11: Assessment of impacts of exploration on grazing land